Efficient flexible boundary conditions for long dislocations

-This implies in a wider sense that studies to be performed by using the FBC method can be done more intuitively than by using the PAD method: as there are no spurious image effects, expect for the coupling error, it is sufficient to place place the atomistic domain where nonlinear material behavior is expected, that is, in vicinity of the dislocation(s) and possibly other defects (voids, precipitates, etc.).
+All three examples demonstrate the excellent accuracy and robustness properties of the FBC method, as well as its superior efficiency and generality in comparison with the PAD method.
+Further, our computational experiments imply in a wider sense that studies to be performed by using the FBC method can be done more intuitively than by using the PAD method: as there are no spurious boundary effects, except for the coupling error, it is sufficient to place the atomistic domain where nonlinear material behavior is expected, that is, in vicinity of the dislocation(s) and possibly other defects (voids, precipitates, etc.).
 Additionally, the PAD method requires more preliminary convergence tests before the actual study can be performed, further increasing the computational cost.

+Moreover, it is anticipated that the developed FBC method can be applied to problems beyond the examples considered here.
+A few suggestions are \begin{itemize} \item dislocation-solute interactions, \item nudged elastic band simulations, \item or forest hardening (cf., e.g., \citep{rao_spontaneous_2013}). \end{itemize} For the latter, additional complications may arise due to the forest dislocations piercing the artificial interface.
+Those could, however, be handled using dislocation core templates \citep{anciaux_coupled_2018,hodapp_coupled_2018}.

-For potential future users we point out that the FBC method can be virtually used in a block box fashion as there are, in principle, no crucial parameters other than the standard tolerances which have to be touched.
+For potential future users we point out that the FBC method can be virtually used in a black box fashion as there are, in principle, no crucial parameters other than the standard tolerances which have to be touched.
 Using FBCs would then not differ from using any of the conventional boundary conditions (fixed, free, or periodic).
 Moreover, the decomposition into an atomistic and a continuum problem which are solved separately allows for an easier integration into existing molecular dynamics codes as with concurrent atomistic/continuum solvers.